Skip to Content

 Bird cages of all sizes can be used indoors to display small arrangements of dried flowers or larger planters with silk plants.

-To use a bird cage planter indoors for real plants, just place the plant, together with its pot and saucer, in the bottom of the bird cage.
+To use a bird cage planter indoors for real plants, just place the plant, together with its pot and saucer, at the bottom of the bird cage.
 This makes watering easier.

 Here are a few of my favorite ideas for indoor bird cage planters.